 About the Contributor

-Sara is a junior and this is her second year writing for the Skier Scribbler, Sara is a part of Aspen Santa Fe Ballet and is an avid fan of Taylor Swift.
-Sara joined the Skier Scribbler because she loves the community and expressing all of her many compelling opinions (and because Gia told her to).
+Sara is a senior and this is her third year writing for the Skier Scribbler, Sara is a part of Aspen Santa Fe Ballet, an avid fan of Taylor Swift and enjoys reading.
+Sara joined the Skier Scribbler because she loves the community and expressing all of her many compelling opinions.
+She loves words and using them to bring awareness.